zhendrikse/tdd/tdd-katas/registration-form/README.md

 - The section [How to test Node.js applications with Jasmine](https://www.lambdatest.com/learning-hub/jasmine-unit-testing#how-to-test-nodejs-applications-with-jasmine)
 - The HTML page is inspired by the [Aliens' Registration Form with validation](https://codepen.io/absalan/pen/WNbwbXB?editors=1111)
 - The project lay-out is inspired by [this Jasmine example](https://github.com/Kaperskyguru/jasmine-example/) available on GitHub.
+Warning, this project contains many bugs though!

 The idea is to learn how to apply TDD to code that is meant to be used/executed in a front-end.